Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Zephyr

 Zephyr is a test management solution designed for agile teams, providing a wealth of features for test planning, execution, and reporting.
 Furthermore, it seamlessly integrates with Jira, making it a popular choice among teams using Jira as their project management tool.
-Using Zephyr, testers can create test cycles, execute tests, and generate reports directly within Jira.
+Using Zephyr, testers can create test cycles, execute tests, and generate reports directly within Jira, which helps streamline the testing process and enhances collaboration on the team.

-While working on Dashlane – a password manager and a digital wallet all-in-one, we used Zephyr along with HockeyApp, TestFlight, and SharedBox, which helped streamline the testing process.
+While working on Dashlane – a password manager and a digital wallet all-in-one, we used Zephyr, along with HockeyApp, TestFlight, and SharedBox, to streamline testing.

 Miro